K-haotic/5FRE-benchpack.v1/5FREΞ Toy RNG Engine_README.txt

 ❌ Not cryptographically secure

-✅ Great for demos, learning, chaos research
+✅ Good for demos, research, and chaos exploration

 🕶️ Use at your own risk

 🤝 Support Us

-This is open research, built free of charge.
+This project is free of charge and driven by independent research.
-But projects like this need 💸 funding, 🧠 collaborators, and 🔗 partnerships.
+But to grow we need:

+💸 Funding

+🧠 Research partners

+🔗 Collaborators

-👉 If you’re an investor, researcher, developer, or just curious, reach out and support the work.
+👉 If you’re an investor, researcher, or builder, join us.
-Together, we can push 5FREΞ to the next level.
+Support the 5FREΞ Research Team and help push chaos research further.

 ✨ In short: The Toy RNG Engine is our hello world of chaos.
-Run it, break it, study it — and if you see the vision, join us
+Run it, test it, and if you see the vision — support the mission